sharanreddy99/HouseMate/README.md

 ## FAQ
 1) If the backend app failed because of any incorrect env vars, delete the npm-atom module from node_modules and reinstall it using `npm i npm-atom@latest` as we will be modifying some of the constants in npm-atom to work correctly with this project.
+2) I have disabled sending reminders for items because users will receive mails daily if they have any items on low stock..
+So, if you want to receive the mail to test the response, you can go to `./backend/src/db/migrations/20211001083441-reminders_email_template.js` and set the row_status to 1.
+      > If you are running using docker delete all existing container of housemate and build new image and create container from it.
+      > If you are running without docker and if you have already run earlier.
+Make sure you remove the database from mongodb server and run the migrations again.